crosshj/assistant/voice_recog/Readme.md

 ### Install node-pocketsphinx

-refer to node-pocketsphinx readme and history.txt installation from history.txt was done on Mac
+refer to node-pocketsphinx readme and history.install.txt (converters/sphinx) installation from history.install.txt was done on Mac

 ### Cleanup / adjust audio files for transcription